ALTIBASE/Documents/Manuals/Altibase_7.2/eng/Stored Procedures Manual.md

 ##### Exception

-Exception occurred when it receives failed response code from the SMTP server or violates the SMTP protocol.
+Exception occurred when it receives failed response code from the SMTP server or violates the SMTP.
 RCPT function has to be called first in order to call the DATA function.

 ##### Example